OmegaDevStudio/Repl-Scraper/README.md

 # Scraper

-A discord token scraper, designed to scrape forks from replit.com
+A discord token scraper, designed to scrape forks from replit.com.
+This script uses the Graphql api on replit to essentially pull forks.

 ## Setup